Animal Crossing: Pocket Camp: Development

+Pocket Camp features gacha gaming loot boxes.
+Nintendo's concerns over the loot box gameplay present in Pocket Camp led to the decision to revoke access to downloading or playing the game for Belgian users, starting from August 27, 2019.

 Subscriptions

-On November 20, 2019, Nintendo released two subscription plans for players to purchase in Animal Crossing: Pocket Camp.
+On November 21, 2019, Nintendo released two subscription plans for players to purchase in Animal Crossing: Pocket Camp.
 The Happy Helper Plan allows users to choose a villager who helps the campsite by gathering materials, earning bells, and fulfilling villager requests.
 The chosen villager also earns rewards for the player by participating in reoccurring events.
 The plan gives subscribers 60 Leaf Tickets every time the subscription is renewed.
 The Furniture and Fashion Plan allows players to save design layouts and distributes five Fortune Cookies to players each month.
 These Fortune Cookies contain themed furniture/clothing items that are no longer available to purchase in the game.
 Both subscription plans also help reduce furniture and clothing crafting time, and allow players to access the Pocket Camp Club Journal, which contains articles, images, and videos of Animal Crossing villagers interacting with each other, and increase storage space for players to store furniture items.
 Upon their release, the Happy Helper Plan cost $2.99 per month, and the Furniture and Fashion Plan cost $7.99 per month.

-On 27 January 2022 Nintendo released a third plan, the Merry Memories Plan allowing players to customise an in game planner.
-The plan allows for access to the planner sticker shop, the ability to lin with Google Fit or the iOS Health app to record steps, increased rewards from seasonal in-game events and 20 leaf tickets per month.
+On January 27, 2022, Nintendo released a third plan, the Merry Memories Plan allowing players to customise an in game planner.
+The plan allows for access to the planner sticker shop, the ability to link with Google Fit or the iOS Health app to record steps, increased rewards from seasonal in-game events and 20 leaf tickets per month.